loyjoy/welcome/documentation/introduction/GET_STARTED.md

 </p>

-But there is much more ways to publish your chatbot such as various social media channels.
+But there are much more ways to publish your chatbot such as various social media channels.
 To post your chatbot directly into an Instagram Story, simply copy and paste the appropriate link into the Swipe-Up link.